 The Office of Professionalism and Ethics (OPE) serves as a centralized clearinghouse for complaints and the subsequent tracking of those complaints at USC for both campuses and all university programs and affiliates.
 The office also provides oversight of investigations.

-The structure gives the Office of Professionalism and Ethics independence and transparency and ensures that any complaint or report registered by a member of the university community will be investigated, tracked, and adjudicated fairly and as quickly as possible.
+The office is led by Vice President Michael Blanton, who has a direct line of access to the president and to the chair of the audit and compliance committee of the Board of Trustees.
+This structure gives OPE independence and transparency and ensures that any complaint or report registered by a member of the university community will be investigated, tracked and adjudicated fairly and as quickly as possible.

 What can be reported through this site?

 There are numerous examples of inappropriate conduct listed within various university policies, all of which may be reported through OPE.
 These include safety and security issues (non-emergency), harassment and/or discrimination in the workplace, code of conduct and compliance breaches, theft and/or fraud, unprofessional conduct and conflict of interest violations.
 See the Offices That Investigate Complaints tab and FAQ.